showrov4g/showrov4g/README.md

 </div>

 ###
 Hi 👋!
-My name is Showrov Ghosh and I'm a Frontend Developer from Bangladesh
+My name is Showrov Ghosh a self-motivated frontend developer I love to do code.

 ## 🌐 Socials: